thatnuei/next/README.md

 - Channels and private chats are saved and restored automatically; no more manual pinning
 - Right click on a character to see which characters of yours they're friended with
 - Inline, easier-to-access character memos right from the menu
+- **Very performant** searching through channels and all online characters
 - Other stuff

 Don't like any of this?
 Keep using the 3.0 client c: